-This device combines power-on reset control, battery switch circuit, watchdog timer, supply voltage supervision, secondary voltage supervision, and 16Kbit serial EEPROM in one package.
+This device combines power-on reset control, battery switch circuit, watchdog timer, supply voltage supervision, secondary voltage supervision, block lock protect and serial EEPROM in one package.
 This combination lowers system cost, reduces board space requirements, and increases reliability.

 Applying power to the device activates the power on reset circuit which holds RESET/RESET active for a period of time.
 This allows the power supply and oscillator to stabilize before the processor can execute code.